Case Study Of Apple Inc.

 OPPORTUNITIES

-1. Greater sales growth percentage in America compare to Europe.
+1. Greater sales growth percentage in America compared to Europe.

-2. Greater profit in Europe compare to America.
+2. Greater profit in Europe compared to America.

-4. Microsoft OS is more vulnerable to virus.
+4. Microsoft OS is more vulnerable to viruses.

-5. Annual growth in revenue in Europe and Asia Pacific more than 50%.
+5. Annual growth in revenue in Europe and the Asia Pacific is more than 50%.

 6. Increasing number of users using the internet.